Makhafagy/Resume/README.md

 ---

-Feel free to connect or reach out for collaboration, contracting, or full-time opportunities in backend, full-stack, or cloud engineering roles.
+Feel free to connect or reach out for collaboration, contracting, or full-time opportunities in backend, full-stack, or AI/ML engineering roles.